Nick-LCY/Spot/collect_sps_and_if/README.md

 ```
 https://spot-bid-advisor.s3.amazonaws.com/spot-advisor-data.json
 ```
-So I just collect simply request and collect them.
+So I just simply request and collect them.

 ## Crontab
 I collect SPS and IF in 10 minutes interval, and at the end of each day, I will compute the score based on today's data, and send an email to me for notification.
 The notification including those TOP_K instacnes and a warning if I don't set the AMI id of types of instace.
 Check the crontab jobs below: